kimcheese33/final_project/README.md

 ## Questions to Answer

-- What will the severity level of homelessness be next year?
+- What will homelessness counts increase or decrease in future years?

 - How does education level affect homelessness?